juliarose/Steam-Market-History-Cataloger/js/app/layout/README.md

-This folder contains code related to rendering views.
+This folder contains code used only for rendering views.